 The Child Tax Credit is affected by the amount of your income.

-Per IRS Publication 972 Child Tax Credit, page 4:
+Per IRS Publication 972 Child Tax Credit and Credit for Other Dependents, on page 4:

 Limits on the CTC and ODC

 The maximum credit amount of your CTC or ODC may be reduced if either (1) or (2) applies.

 - The amount on line 18 of your Form 1040, 1040-SR, or Form 1040-NR, is less than the total of both credits.
 If this amount is zero, you cannot take either credit because there is no tax to reduce.
 But you may be able to take the ACTC if you are claiming the CTC (you cannot take the ACTC if you are only claiming the ODC).
 See Additional Child Tax Credit (ACTC), later.

 - Your modified adjusted gross income (AGI) is more than the amount shown below for your filing status.